Matthew Stafford Player Prop Bets for NFL Week 13 | Los Angeles vs. Jacksonville 12/5/2021

 Matchup vs. Jacksonville

-- In two matchups against the Jaguars, Stafford averaged 250.5 passing yards per game, 42.0 yards less than his over/under in Sunday's game.
+- In two matchups against the Jaguars, Stafford averaged 250.5 passing yards per game, 42.0 yards fewer than his over/under for Sunday.

-- Stafford threw a touchdown once over those two games against the Jaguars, and has not thrown multiple touchdown passes against them.
+- Stafford threw a touchdown one time over those two games against the Jaguars, and has not had multiple touchdown passes against them.

 - Note: Stafford's stats vs. Jaguars date back to 2016.

-- The 258.1 passing yards the Jaguars give up per game makes them the NFL's 18th-ranked pass defense this season.
+- The Jaguars have the NFL's 18th-ranked pass defense this season, surrendering 258.1 yards per game through the air.

-- With 14 passing TDs allowed this season, the Jaguars defense is ranked second in the NFL.
+- The Jaguars' defense is second in the NFL, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Packers, Stafford completed 55.3% of his pass attempts for 302 yards, while tossing three touchdowns with one interception.
+- Last week against the Packers, Stafford went 21-for-38 (55.3 percent) for 302 yards, while throwing three touchdowns and one interception.

-- Stafford has thrown for 839 passing yards over his last three games (279.7 per game) and has a 61.4% completion percentage (78-of-127), throwing five touchdown passes with five interceptions.
+- Stafford has thrown for 839 yards (279.7 ypg) to lead Los Angeles, completing 61.4% of his passes and tossing five touchdown passes and five interceptions over his last three appearances.

 Stafford's Los Angeles Teammates